-In 2013, we built on this success by focusing on growing and and building relationships with members of the community— both individual patients and patient advocacy organizations— to inform other research within CERTAIN.
-In 2017, we are continuing to expand by focusing on tools, resources, and other opportunities to support patient-researcher partnerships.
+In 2013, we built on this success by focusing on growing and building relationships with members of the community— both individual patients and patient advocacy organizations— to inform other research within CERTAIN.
+In 2016 and 2017, we launched an initiative focused on cataloging tools, resources, and other opportunities to support patient-researcher partnerships.
 The INSPIRE Research Portal was launched in May 2017 to provide easy access to partnership support resources.

 The CERTAIN Patient Advisory Network seeks to improve research by providing a way for patients to work in collaboration with researchers throughout the research process, from the identification of research questions to the communication of the results.

-Danielle leads CERTAIN Patient Voices, an initiative to incorporate the patient perspective into quality and research activities through the capture of patient-reported outcomes and active patient engagement.
+Danielle is director of the CERTAIN Patient Advisory Network.
 Her goal is to broaden collaborations between researchers and patients to ensure the most important questions are addressed (and solved) to improve healthcare.
 Born and raised in Kansas, Danielle left after completing pharmacy school and has now lived on both coasts.
 She moved to Seattle from Baltimore in 2012 with her husband, Ben, and English Bulldog, Clancey.
 She quickly adopted the Pacific Northwest lifestyle of hiking, biking, and spending as much time outdoors as possible, rain or shine.
 In 2014, Danielle and Ben welcomed their son, Nicholas, into the family.

 Sarah is the senior project manager of stakeholder engagement for CERTAIN.
 In this role, she works to successfully engage all of CERTAIN's partners in meaningful conversations that help direct CERTAIN activities.
 Originally from Kentucky, Sarah has bachelors degrees in sociology, political science, and women's studies from Western Kentucky University.
 She also holds a master's degree in social sciences from The University of Chicago.
 She has lived in Seattle since 2007 and currently shares her home with her husband, Jeff, and cocker spaniel, Ella.